 Create a narrow search or cast a wide net

 - You can enter criteria in several fields to request a list of jobs that meet all of your requirements or only enter your top requirements and potentially increase your search results.
-Each term and filter you add will narrow down the list of results.
+Each keyword and filter you add will narrow down the list of results.

 For best results

 - Be sure to enter information into the Keyword field or other search fields before clicking any of the filters on the left.
-If you apply filters before entering and submitting search field criteria, the filters will be removed and the displayed list of search results will not include the filters you previously applied.
+If you apply filters before entering and submitting search field criteria, the previously selected filters will be removed and the displayed list of search results will not apply those filters.

 - We recommend using a targeted search.
 For example, if you want to work in Accounting, select “Accounting” within the Job Family filter category.
 Or, to do a broader search, enter “account*” in the Keyword search field to capture “accountant” and “accounting” (see the “Search Tips” linked from the main Job Search page).
 Then, use filters to narrow by location if you have a geographic preference for where you work.

 - You may enter search field criteria without applying any filters, or apply one or more filters without entering any search field criteria.

-- Filters within a given category are not multi-select: they must be clicked individually.
+- Filters within a given category are not multi-select and must be clicked individually.

 - Only the top 150 results, sorted by posted date, will display.
 If, your search yields more results than that, you will receive a message advising you to further narrow your search.
-(Note also that before applying any search criteria, you will see an initial set of 150 jobs, randomly selected, and sorted by posted date.)
+The initial 150 job postings display, before applying any search criteria, randomly selected, and sorted by posted date.

 Understand the search fields

 - Keywords.
 You can narrow your search by using keywords that match those in the job title, job description, or qualifications.

 - Job Opening ID.
 This is an identification number assigned to each job opening.
-If you sign up to receive email notifications of jobs matching criteria you specify, the emails will contain Job Opening IDs for those jobs.
+If you sign up to receive email notifications of jobs matching your saved search criteria, the email notifications will contain links to Job Openings that match your criteria.